bschmalhofer/otobo-ideas/oracle.md

 # Install OTOBO

-Follow more or less the instructions in https://doc.otobo.org/manual/installation/stable/en/content/installation.html .
-In this case link /opt/otobo to a OTOBO sandbox.
+Follow the instructions in https://doc.otobo.org/manual/installation/stable/en/content/installation.html .
+In this case link _/opt/otobo_ to a OTOBO sandbox.
+It might be necessary that _/etc/apache2/sites-enabled/zzz_otrs.conf_ is removed first.

 ## Connection settings